-Any Society Member or other participant in Society Activities who experiences or witnesses a Society Member or other participant in Society Activities engaging in Prohibited Conduct may submit a complaint using the SRS online complaint form found here [insert link to online form].
+Any Society Member or other participant in Society Activities who experiences or witnesses a Society Member or other participant in Society Activities engaging in Prohibited Conduct may submit a complaint using the SRS online complaint form found here: SRS Code of Conduct Complaint Form.
 At the time the complaint is submitted, it is only available to the SRS Executive Director (or designee).
 In the case a violation is reported verbally to any officer of the Society, the person making the report should be directed to file a written complaint using the SRS online complaint form.